Winter Activities for 2013 - 2014

 Winter in Mesa Verde National Park offers a wonderful opportunity for Nordic (Cross-country) skiing, snowshoeing and walking.
 Winter trails will be available once there is an appreciable amount of snow and the park has begun to groom the trails for snowshoeing and cross-country skiing.
 (Please check the park's Hiking page for trails that are available before the snow falls and the winter trails are open.)
-To find out if winter trails are open, call:
+For winter trails updates:

 For information on specific winter activities in the park, please use the following links.